DigitalBrainJS/define-accessor2/README.md

 # Features
 - :zap: lazy computed properties - computes the value once on reading
-- :zap: cached property - uses a getter only after the value has been changed or marked as deprecated using the flush method
+- :zap: cached property - uses a getter only after the value has been changed or marked as deprecated using the flush function
 - :zap: chaining methods - it can add the chaining methods like get**PropName** and set**PropName** to the object.
 - :zap: automatically flushes the getter cache after changing related properties
 - virtual property - without private associated property